ZweZeya/Mac-Setup/README.md

 # Mac-Setup-Guide
-Setting up a macbook for development
+Setting up a macbook for development! <br />
 Note: The following set of instructions were carried out on a fresh MacBook M1 Pro 14 with MacOS Monterey v12.5

 # Install Homebrew